msachi/kafka-streams-demo/README.md

 --property value.deserializer=org.apache.kafka.common.serialization.LongDeserializer
 ```

-Note that in order to read the changelog stream from topic `streams-wordcount-output`, we need to set the value deserialization as `org.apache.kafka.common.serialization.LongDeserializer`.
+Note that in order to read the changelog stream from topic `streams-wordcount-output`, we need to set the value deserialization to `org.apache.kafka.common.serialization.LongDeserializer`.

 Let's write a message with the console producer into the input topic `streams-wordcount-input`: